richy0101/Sky_Is_Falling/GameDesignDoc.md

 ## Overview
 > The "Sky Is Falling" will be a `qt` based game where the user controls a farmer and tries to dogde 5 different falling animals, which will all `move` differently.
 > The user accumulates a different amount of points for every animal dodged.
-The user has two lives, and the game will end after both lives are lost.
+The user has three lives, and the game will end after both lives are lost.
 The game gets faster and faster as time goes on.

 ## Moving Objects
 >